 The first match for the club was played at Laurelhill Sportszone on the 24th September 2011 at 4 o’clock against Bangor Ladies Hockey Club with the Lord Mayor of Lisburn and Ulster Hockey Branch President in attendance.
 The team is currently establishing strong connections with local businesses to gain sponsorship.
 The club has a whole is new but with the enthusiasm and drive of the members the club will continue to grow.

-A successful season was had by the club, with the 1stXI joint winners of Junior 10, earning their place in Senior 4 for the 2012-2013 season.
+A successful season was had by the club in theor 1st year, with the 1stXI joint winners of Junior 10, earning their place in Senior 4 for the 2012-2013 season.
 The club plan is to introduce a 2ndXI into Junior 10 for the 2012-2013 to continue in the development of this new club.

 A Ladies 2nds was formed in September 2012 and performed admirably, earning promotion in a league restructure to Junior 7, where they currently play.